 These are three tools that I recommend for getting your contracts signed (Hellosign, Docusign, Eversign).

 Now we all love free, right?
-The way that most of these tools make money is that you get x number of signatures or x number of documents for free, and then any signatures or documents beyond the free limit will start to charge.
+The way that most of these tools make money is that you get a certain number of signatures or a certain number of documents for free, and then any signatures or documents beyond the free limit will require payment.

-Now when you’re posting to social media on your behalf or on your client’s behalf, it’s a really good idea to batch those posts.
+When you’re posting to social media for yourself or on your client’s behalf, it’s a really good idea to batch those posts.